jimdigriz/debian-clearfog-gt-8k/README.md

 ## rootfs

-As the eMMC image is 7.3GiB (yeah, part of the 8GB) we do not want to be uploading this over the serial port.
-This would not work either as the whole image would need to fit uncompressed within the 4GiB RAM that is available to the unit which is not going to happen.
-The final nail in the coffin is that `mmc write` from u-boot goes at ~32kiB/sec so really do not bother trying.
+As the eMMC image is ~7.3GiB (aka 8GB) we do not want to be uploading this over the serial port.
+This would not work anyway as the whole image would need to fit uncompressed within the 4GiB RAM that is available to the unit which is not going to happen.
+The final nail in the coffin is that `mmc write` in u-boot goes at a blazing ~32kiB/sec so really do not bother trying.

-You could use USB but for me u-boot (v2020.10) crashes and reboots with the USB key I have.
+**N.B.** USB was not an option for two reasons, firstly the size of the image and RAM avaliable, but for me u-boot (v2020.10) crashes and reboots with the USB key I have.

 Instead we will upload via a NIC (at 7MiB/s) via u-boot over TFTP.